What is a Superfood?

 Generally, grains cannot be used as a complete source of protein because they do not contain enough of the amino acids lysine and isoleucine.
 These two amino acids are considered the limiting amino acids in grains.
 Quinoa is a grain that is rather unique because it contains greater quantities of both lysine and isoleucine.
 Because quinoa is not limited by those two amino acids, it can be defined as a complete source of protein.

+Goji berries are another great fruit to improve your health.
 Goji berries are bright orange-red berries that originate in Asia.
 In China, goji berries are known to increase strength and longevity, but have been used to treat several different health problems such as diabetes, high blood pressure, and eye-problems.
 Goji berries are commonly eaten dried like raisins and added to cereal or oatmeal or used in herbal teas and soup.

 A few preliminary studies show that goji berry juice could potentially benefit mental well-being, quality of sleep, calmness, and athletic performance, but further testing needs to be conducted before any conclusive statements can be made.7 Most berries found on the market are good for your health because they naturally contain a large amount of antioxidants.
 This helps strengthen the immune system and increases anti-inflammatory compounds.
 Goji berries are unique because while they do have a high concentration of antioxidants they also contain all of the amino acids.
 Goji berries have the highest protein concentration in any fruit.
 In addition, they are high in fiber, contain 21 trace minerals, and have about 15 times more iron that spinach.8